Browse Articles

 6. ERROR_MESSAGE()

-This returns the full text of error message.
+This returns the full text of the error message.
 The text includes the values supplied for any substitutable parameters, such as lengths, object names, or times.

 BEGIN TRY